GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: Introduction

+Modeling the relationship between the expected signal C/N\textsubscript{0} and the noise level further improves spoofing detection sensitivity by constraining the power levels that a spoofing attack must target.
+It also enables clasification of attacks that combine spoofing and jamming regardless of their power level.
+Prior work has explored the relationship between C/N\textsubscript{0} and Automatic Gain Control (AGC) measurements for spoofing detection \citep{lo2021practical, Strizic2018, Miralles2020SpoofingDetection}.
+However, the effectiveness of these methods is limited by the coarse gain quantization of AGC measurements and the large nominal variation in C/N\textsubscript{0} values from non-geostationary orbit (NGSO) satellite signals.
+This paper improves spoofing classification method by replacing the AGC metric with the more accurate spectrum-adjusted received power density and utilizing SBAS signals, which provide more stable C/N\textsubscript{0} values, in addition to those from GPS.

-To strike a balance between a system's sensitivity and robustness, appropriate thresholds need to be selected for both detection of RFI and classification between jamming and spoofing.
-There is no universally recognized threshold that defines jamming, with each receiver manufacturer using different for their jamming flags.
-RTCA/EUROCAE's Minimum Operational Performance Standard (MOPS) provides a baseline by defining the maximum level of interference in which an aviation receiver needs to be able to function \citep{eurocae_ed259b}.
-While the MOPS provides a reference threshold, the detection threshold of a monitoring station needs to be more sensitive to ensure low-powered RFI events are being recorded.
-To ensure the system sensitivity does not lead to a high false-positive rate, thresholds are optimized to ensure that both requirements are met.
+For an RFI monitoring system to be effective, it must balance detection sensitivity and robustness.
+This requires selecting appropriate thresholds for both RFI detection and classification between jamming and spoofing.
+No universally accepted threshold exists for defining jamming, and receiver manufacturers often use different criteria for their jamming flags.
+RTCA/EUROCAE's Minimum Operational Performance Standard (MOPS) provides a reference by defining the maximum interference level at which an aviation receiver must continue to operate \citep{eurocae_ed259b}.
+However, a monitoring station's detection threshold must be more sensitive to ensure that low-power RFI events are recorded.
+The threshold setting technique presented is designed to maximize a system's sensitivity while maintaining a nearly zero false positive rate.
+Additionally, it can autonomously adjust the thresholds when a receiver is deployed in a new environment.

+This paper makes four main contributions.
+First, it develops the spectrum-adjusted received power density metric for accurate RFI detection and characterization using only observables available from the low-cost u-blox F9P receiver.
+Second, it improves spoofing classification through the use of SBAS signals alongside the developed received power, compared to AGC-based methods.
+Third, it introduces a threshold-setting methodology that does not require manual calibration for deployment at new locations.
+Finally, it validates the proposed COTS receiver-based RFI monitoring method under real-world open-sky conditions during the 2024 Jammertest campaign in Norway.